pvanvelsen/SubscriptoSite/src/content/terms.md

 - Your data is retained for 30 days (see Privacy Policy)
 - After 30 days, all your data is permanently deleted from our servers
 - Local data on your device remains until you uninstall the App
+- Active paid subscriptions will continue until the end of the current billing period (no refunds)

 ### 17.2 Termination by Us